AndreMIsidoro/tools/sqlmap/README.md

 ## Cookbook

+Start by doing a simple scan without the Time technique:

+	sqlmap -r <request> --technique "BEUSQ" --banner --dbs --current-user --current-db --users --roles Don't use --batch on the first scan
+	Don't use --threads on the first scan

+Try creating a shell after finding an injection

+	sqlmap -r <request> --os-shell

 Start by doing a basic scan of the dbms, to get some basic info

 	sqlmap -r <> --batch --banner